rust-embedded/discovery/src/05-led-roulette/debug-it.md

 > breakpoints so it's a good idea to pay attention to these messages.

 OK.
 Since we are stopped at `#[entry]` and using the `disassemble /m` we see the code for entry, which is a trampoline to main.
-What that means it sets up the stack and then invokes a subroutine call to the `main` function using an ARM branch and link instruction, `bl`.
+That means it sets up the stack and then invokes a subroutine call to the `main` function using an ARM branch and link instruction, `bl`.
 ```
 (gdb) disassemble /m